Windows 11 has a new Start menu with an unified design

 Start menu new design / Image: Mauro Huculak

-The “Pinned” section holds two rows of pins by default, and if you pin more apps, the section will show an option to expand all the pins.
+The “Pinned” section shows two rows of pins by default, and if you pin more apps, it will show an option to expand all the pins.

 Start menu show all pins